genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   *Fold Change = tumor/control*

   And if we apply a Log2 transform for this value we’ll get Log2(Fold Change).

+  *Log2 Fold Change =  Log2 (tumor) - Log2(control)*

+  Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.

   Genes with positive Log FC are considered to be up-regulated in the selected group, ones with negative Log FC are down-regulated.